The EUV Late-Phase: Statistical Results from 15 Years of Solar Dynamics Observatory Observations: Discussion

-In this study, we identify that only around one third of the ELP events in our sample qualify as extreme late-phases, where the Fe~{\sc{xvi}} flux exceeds that of the main flare.
-This is significantly fewer than reported by \citet{Chen2020ELP} and \citet{Ornig2025ELPStats}, and likely arises from our inclusion of weaker flares, the application of a more permissive ELP threshold, and the use of a much larger sample size.
-No significant dependence of ELP occurrence on the solar cycle was identified, with the detection rate remaining broadly consistent throughout the 15~year period, which is the longest temporal baseline examined to date.
-This consistency suggests that while the absolute number of ELPs scales with the overall flare rate, their relative frequency remains constant across changing activity levels.
 Beyond occurrence statistics, the temporal morphology of the Fe~{\sc{xvi}} emission provides further insight into the nature of the late-phase.
 A strong positive correlation was identified between the rise and decay rate of the ELP ($r = 0.79$, $\rho = 0.76$).
 Indicating that flares with a faster rate of increase also tended to have a faster decay rate.
 A clear positive correlation was also found between the impulsivities of the flare and ELP phases ($r = 0.60$, $\rho = 0.61$), indicating that, on an event-by-event basis, more impulsive flares tend to be followed by proportionally more impulsive late-phases.
 These relationships may hint at a coupling between the energy release of the two phases, rather than a single common ELP mechanism operating identically in all cases.

 An important result from this study is the strong correlation between the Fe~{\sc{xvi}} rise and decay rates during the late-phase.
 The rates span over three orders of magnitude yet follow a coherent power-law relation, with greater rise rates accompanied by proportionally greater decay rates.
 This behaviour suggests that the processes governing the increase and subsequent decline of the warm coronal emission evolve coherently.
 If the late-phase is powered by continued or secondary reconnection, then both the brightening and cooling rates may scale with the magnetic energy release and the geometry of the overlying loop system \citep{Woods2011ELP, Dai2013ELP_Reconnection, Liu2015ExtremeELP}.
 Conversely, in cooling-dominated cases, long and dense coronal loops naturally produce slower rises and slower decays, as both conductive and radiative cooling timescales increase with loop length and plasma density \citep{Cargill1995Coolingplasma, Woods2014EUVLatePhase}.
 The near-unity slope of the relation therefore accommodates both scenarios and implies that, irrespective of whether renewed heating or extended cooling dominates, the temporal evolution of the late-phase is governed by a common underlying physical structure in the active region.
 The small population of low-rate events with large uncertainties likely reflects cases where the late-phase emission is weak relative to background levels or where the geometry produces very gradual evolution \citep{Woods2011ELP}.